-The Ramayana is the testimony of the greatness of Lord Ram.
-From being the obedient and dutiful son of King Dashrath and queen Kaushalya to the model brother for his siblings – Lakshman, Bharata, and Shatrughan, the fearless warrior who defeated the mighty warrior Ravana, Lord Rama did it all.
+The Ramayana is the testimony of the greatness of Lord Rama.
+From being the obedient and dutiful son of King Dashrath and Queen Kaushalya to the model brother for his siblings – Lakshman, Bharata, and Shatrughan, the fearless warrior who defeated the mighty warrior Ravana, Lord Rama did it all.
 But what about his role as a husband and a father?
 Sure he raged a war after his wife, Sita, was abducted and yet bowing down to the societal norms and gossip he abandoned his wife for a while and was unaware of the birth of his sons.

-While whether Lord Rama did the right thing maybe a debate for some other time, let’s get to know about his descendants – Lava and Kusha and his dynasty thereafter.
+While whether Lord Rama did the right thing may be a debate for some other time, let’s get to know about his descendants – Lava and Kusha and his dynasty thereafter.

 Lord Rama is said to be the descendant of the Ikshvaku dynasty founded by the legendary king Ikshvaku.
 Ikshvaku literally means “sugar cane”.
 The dynasty is also known as Sūryavaṁśa (the Solar dynasty).